fedeantuna/rtchat-client/README.md

 ### `npm start`

+Before running for the first time, you need to run `npm run certs`.

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [https://localhost:3000](https://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run certs`

+Gives `generate-certs.sh` script execution permissions and runs it.

+Upon success, the script will create a `.certs` directory on the root directory for the app with 4 files:

+-   ca.crt
+-   localhost.crt
+-   localhost.key
+-   localhost.pfx

+If you wish, you can trust the `ca.crt` on your machine or browser.

 ### `npm test`